Winter Break Emergency Housing

 Application Process

-Students who believe they qualify for Emergency Winter Break Housing must formally apply no later than 5:00pm on Sunday, November 27th.
-Applications will not be accepted or reviewed after this deadline.
+Students who believe they qualify for Emergency Winter Break Housing must formally apply no later than 5:00pm on Monday, December 1st, 2025.

 Eligibility

-1. Must be an actively-enrolled and current on-campus residential student for both the Fall 2022 and Spring 2023 semesters.
-Students participating in off-campus study, those who live in off-campus housing, and/or students who are on a leave of absence in the Fall 2022 or Spring 2023 are not eligible for Emergency Winter Break Housing.
+1. Must be an actively-enrolled and current on-campus residential student for both the Fall 2025 and Spring 2026 semesters.
+Students participating in off-campus study, those who live in off-campus housing, and/or students who are on a leave of absence in the Fall 2025 or Spring 2026 are generally not eligible for Emergency Winter Break Housing.

-2. Must have a demonstrated need or extenuating circumstance that prevents the student from leaving campus safely.
-Examples of demonstrated need or extenuating circumstance may include travel restrictions/limitations due to COVID-19 pandemic or lack of permanent home address.
+2. Must have a demonstrated need or extenuating circumstance that prevents the student from safely leaving campus.
+Examples of demonstrated need or extenuating circumstances may include lack of a permanent home address.
 Cost of domestic travel and/or conflict with official move-in and move-out dates are generally not considered extenuating circumstances.

 Location